 A zine that documented my world during 2020.

-How can personal data be used to construct a map that shows life before and after 2020?
+How can personal data be used to construct a map that shows and compares life before and after 2020?

-The final project assignment was to create a map that accomplishes the following:
+The goal of the project was to create a map that accomplishes the following:

 - Collect and curate data specific to my life

-- Develop a model for the expression of data document your process as a product
+- Develop a model for the expression of data and document the process as a final product

 April – May 2021